dev8g/Emerging-Technologies-Project/Activity01.md

 **Blockchain** transforms agriculture by tracking plant information from farms to shelves, ensuring food quality and shelf life.
 This decentralized technology enables real-time monitoring of produce throughout the supply chain, fostering transparency.
 Walmart uses Hyperledger to detect compromised food, emphasizing blockchain's role in quality assurance.
 India, a major produce exporter, plans blockchain adoption to promote chemical-free farming and enhance transparency in agricultural exports.
 Blockchain emerges as a crucial tool, revolutionizing agriculture, ensuring food safety, and strengthening supply chain integrity.
 ___

+In summary, the integration of these emerging technologies and practices offers RegenTech promising prospects to elevate their services, tackle existing challenges, and remain at the forefront of the dynamic agricultural technology landscape.

 *Refernce:*
 + Author(s): Jiva Agriculture